critianuribe25/Security-Hardening/README.md

 ---

 ## 🧠 Lessons Learned

-- How Windows Firewall filters incoming and outgoing network traffic
+- How Windows Firewall filters incoming and outgoing traffic
-- How custom firewall rules can restrict or allow specific applications
+- Importance of custom firewall rules for granular control
-- How Controlled Folder Access blocks ransomware attempts
+- How Controlled Folder Access blocks ransomware attacks
-- The importance of real-time antivirus protection
+- The role of real-time antivirus monitoring
-- How reducing startup apps improves security and performance
+- Why minimizing startup apps improves security and performance

 ---